desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ```

 ### AllNftInfo
-Returns the result of both `NftInfo` and `OwnerOf` as one query as an optimization.
+Returns the result of both `NftInfo` and `OwnerOf`.
 This message has the following parameters:
 * `token_id`: Id of the target token.
 * `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals.